Albert Mullett

-Uncle Albert Mullett (1933–2014) was a respected Aboriginal Elder in Victoria, Australia, and spokesperson for members of the Gunai/Kurnai peoples, Gippsland, Victoria.
+Albert Mullett (1933–2014) was a respected Aboriginal elder in Victoria, Australia, and spokesperson for members of the Gunai/Kurnai peoples, Gippsland, Victoria.
 His ancestry includes Gunditjmara and Gunai/Kurnai clans.
 He was actively involved in Aboriginal education and the preservation of Koorie cultural heritage for many years.
 He was also a skilled craftsman of shields, boomerangs and artifacts.

 Early and personal life

 Although born in Melbourne, Albert Mullett lived with his family on the fringe of Lake Tyers Mission, on the opposite side of the lake, as “part-Aboriginal” families were forced to leave the mission.
 His family survived by following seasonal work up and down the coast.
 His family was affected by government policies that allowed for the taking away of Aboriginal children – he lost two brothers that he was never to meet.

 Native title

-Uncle Albert Mullett was a leading figure who led the Gunai/Kurnai people to gain full native title over their traditional lands in 2010 and he was a respected master-craftsman of traditional wooden artefacts.
+Mullett was a leading figure who led the Gunai/Kurnai people to gain full native title over their traditional lands in 2010 and he was a respected master-craftsman of traditional wooden artefacts.